To our website visitors

 As your local TV, phone and internet company, we understand how important it is for you to stay connected.
 So, for up-to-the-minute coverage if and when a storm hits, visit news12.com.
 If unpreventable service outages do occur, restoring your Optimum services will always be our top priority.
 Without power your Optimum services won't work at your home or business.
 But you can stay connected using these helpful tips.

 What You Should Know About Optimum Service Restoration

 Optimum services require electrical power to operate.
 This includes power to devices in the home like TVs, set-top boxes and cable modems.
-It also includes power to the Cablevision network facilities and equipment located in your area.
+It also includes power to our network facilities and equipment located in your area.

 If you lose electrical power to your home for an extended period of time, your Optimum services will not work.

 If electricity to your home has been restored and you are still unable to access Optimum services it could be because the power that feeds our network in your area comes from a different source than the power that feeds your home.
 Or, restoring your service may require repairs, even down to the connection between your home and the nearest utility pole.